Table of contents

 Achieving Cloud Maturity: 4 Stages of Transformation

-The Cloud Maturity Model (CMM) helps build a clear-cut cloud roadmap by analyzing maturity in terms of technical and non-technical capabilities.
+The Cloud Maturity Model (CMM) helps build a clear, comprehensive Cloud transformation roadmap by analyzing maturity in terms of both technical and non technical capabilities, ensuring organizations progress through each of the Cloud adoption stages.

-While the technical perspective measures cloud maturity in terms of cloud and ICT, the non-technical perspective does so by business applications of cloud such as cloud service models and cloud deployment models, among others.
+While the technical perspective measures cloud maturity assessment in terms of cloud and ICT, the non technical perspective does so by cloud business applications, such as cloud service and deployment models, laying the foundation for Hybrid cloud maturity.

-Cloud Transformation Maturity Model lays down the path for an effective strategy to successful cloud adoption.
-Built on four stages namely – Project, Foundation, Migration, and Optimization, cloud maturity model defines characteristics in each stage of cloud migration plan, followed by transformation and outcomes at the end of every stage.
+The cloud transformation security maturity model lays down the path for an effective strategy to successful cloud adoption.
+Built on four stages.
+The Project, Foundation, Migration, and Optimization (PFMO) cloud maturity model defines characteristics in each stage of the cloud migration plan, followed by transformation and outcomes at the end of every stage, ensuring true cloud operational maturity.

 Maturity Stage 1: Project